qqwizzixxxx/Database-DOX/README.md

 1. You Need To Install Python 3.12.3 And Add It To Patch

-2. Drag Folder "Code" To Workspace
+2. Drag An Installer To Empty Folder

-3. Open Fille "Install Modules.bat" And Wait Untill All Will Be Installed
+3. Just Open It

-4. To Open Tool Open Fille "Start Tool.bat"
+4. Enter The Key From Telegram Channel

 5. Enjoy Your Tool

 <h1 align="center">